This is Our Era.

 Your enrollment and your form responses are confidential and treated as protected health information.

-2. Meet Your Provider by Video
+2. Meet Your Provider, Dr. Brian Clear, by Video

 Meet Dr. Brian Clear, M.D.
 FASAM,

-This is our era for integrated care
+This is our era for stability

 Ourera is about fostering a great experience where your care is personalized and your access is predictable.